mozilla-services/foxsec-pipeline/WORKSHOP.md

 The initial version of the Workshop pipeline simply prints it's input as output, you can test that by running `./runworkshop.sh`.

-* Update `ExtractWords` to split the input strings and output individual words.
+* Update `ExtractWords` to split the input strings and output individual words all lowercase.
 For simplicity don't worry about trimming punctuation, but whitespace should be trimmed and no zero length strings should be emitted.
 * Use a counting transform to count occurences of each word
 * Create a new DoFn to convert the word/count key-value pairs into strings for output
 * Write the output to stdout using the PrintOutput transform which is supplied.